aglover/ahoy/README.md

 });
 ```

+In the code above, `onReceive` will be invoked once a message is popped off of an SQS queue named "some queue" -- note, the callback receives the message body as well as the `Message`'s ID.

-You can attach a callback on an SQS send as well:
+You can attach a callback on a `send` as well:

 ```
 SQSAdapter sqs = new SQSAdapter("key", "secret", "some queue");